STAND. COM. REP. NO. 1444

 Honorable Calvin K.Y.
 Say

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO HAWAII STATE AND CONTRACTED CORRECTIONAL FACILITIES,"
+"A BILL FOR AN ACT RELATING TO ASSET BUILDING,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 336, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 336, H.D.
-2, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Human Services & Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1919, S.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1919, S.D.
+2, H.D.
+1, and be referred to the Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Human Services & Housing,